ckim309/Advertising-Year-over-Year-Analysis/README.md

-# How well does Facebook, Twitter, and Google advertisements generate revenue?
+# How well do Facebook, Twitter, and Google advertisements generate revenue?